alexjurkiewicz/tyk-docs/tyk-docs/content/planning-for-production/ensure-high-availability/synchroniser.md

 Please see [Gateway configuration options](https://tyk.io/docs/tyk-oss-gateway/configuration/#slave_optionssynchroniser_enabled) for reference

-Also, if you are running a cluster of Gateways, you must have a GroupID set in order for the Synchronizer to work properly, otherwise keys will not propagate.
+If you are running a cluster of Gateways, you must have a _GroupID_ configured for synchronisation to work properly and propagate keys.

 `"slave_options":{ "group_id": "FOOBAR" }`